Practice Enhancement Research Coordinators (PERCs)

 Her focus on epidemiology allows her to combine her love for statistics, biology, anthropology, history and policy in her work and research.

+Julia is based in Portland.
 Off-line, she enjoys live performances including music, plays, and comedy as well as drawing, playing board games and trying new restaurants.

 After 7 years as the Wellness Coordinator at the Eastern Oregon University Student Health Center, Kylie joined ORPRN in 2019.
 She has a B.S. in Health Promotion and Health Behavior.